Welcome to the home for York College Athletics.

 Muston began her coaching career at the University of Maryland Baltimore County as she was an assistant coach in the spring of 2005.
 That coaching stint followed a stellar four-year career for the Retrievers.
 Muston was a four-year starter at UMBC and was a captain during her senior year.
 At the time of her graduation, Muston held the UMBC career assists record with 63 helpers while her 123 goals ranked her seventh on the Retrievers’ all-time list.
 She ended her career fifth on UMBC’s career points list with 186.
 A three-time first-team All-Northeast Conference selection, Muston was also the 2002 NEC tournament MVP and the 2003 conference Player-of-the-Year.
 She was named UMBC’s outstanding female athlete for the 2003-04 academic year.
 For those efforts, Muston was inducted into the UMBC Athletic Hall of Fame in the winter of 2012.

-Ashley Fitzhugh returns to Dragoni’s staff for a sixth season.
+Ashley Fitzhugh returns to Dragoni’s staff for a seventh season.
 She took over the top assistant’s role in 2008 and will look to continue the program’s steady improvement.

 Fitzhugh was a four-year starter for the University of Maryland Baltimore County, where she played under her maiden name of Staines, graduating from UMBC with a degree in psychology.
 From 1998-2002, she helped the Retrievers to a 44-25 record, three Northeast Conference Championships, and the program’s first-ever NCAA Division I Top-20 ranking.